 In Nicaragua, imports of genetically engineered crops (GE) are limited to use as animal feed.
-The Nicaraguan Commission of Risk Analysis of Living Modified Crops (CONARGEM) has not yet approved the use of GE crops for human consumption and/or cultivation.
-GE corn and processed grains, such soybean meal, are the top U.S. imported products.
-The lack of an operational legal framework continues to be a major limitation to the adoption of new biotechnologies.
-The Nicaraguan market is unfamiliar with GE technologies but the private sector is interested in being granted approval to cultivate GE corn and soybean for animal feed.
+The Nicaraguan Commission of Risk Analysis of Living Modified Crops (CONARGEM) has not approved the use of GE crops for human consumption and/or cultivation.
+GE corn and processed grains, such as soybean meal, are the top U.S. imported products.
+The lack of implementing regulations to the biotechnology law continues to be a major limitation to the adoption of new biotechnologies.
+Discussions between the private sector and the Government of Nicaragua to complete the legal framework continue to be on hold due to the ongoing political crisis.

-Section I. Executive Summary
+Section I. EXECUTIVE SUMMARY